×

 Procedure

-• Create a cluster with a single, initial machine pool, privately available API, and privately available Ingress by running the following command:
+• If you set the environmental variables, create a cluster with a single, initial machine pool, using either a publicly or privately available API, and a publicly or privately available Ingress by running the following command:

 $ rosa create cluster --private --cluster-name=<cluster_name> \